-- 5. To configure the ETHERNET interface settings, see Ethernet Interface Settings (on page 188). - 6.
-Click Save.

-After enabling either or both Internet protocols:
+- 5. To configure the ETHERNET (or ETH1/ETH2) interface settings, see Ethernet Interface Settings (on page 229). - 6.
+Click Save. - After enabling either or both Internet protocols:

 After enabling IPv4 and/or IPv6, all but not limited to the following protocols will be compliant with the selected Internet protocol(s):